What You’ll Learn 🌐

 SoftSync | < 10 ms | when there is no external time source |

-Any Dewesoft device can be precisely synchronized by hardware (Sirius, Dewe-43, Minitaur, DS-CAN2).
+Any Dewesoft device can be precisely synchronized using hardware (e.g., SIRIUS, DEWE-43, Minitaur, DS-CAN2).

 Synchronization connections

-When using the NET system, there are several possibilities that can be used for synchronization:
+When using the NET system, there are several options available for synchronization:

 Synchronization Types | Connection Example |